Mini-Conf/Mini-Conf/README.md

 ### Extensions

-Miniconf can be used with any third-party extensions.
-However it is designed to integrate with well with the following providers:
+Miniconf is designed to be a completely static solution.
+However it is designed to integrate well with dynamic third-party solutions.
+We directly support the following providers:

 * Rocket.Chat: The `chat/` directory contains descriptions for setting up a hosted Rocket.Chat instance and for embedding chat rooms on individual paper pages.
 You can either buy a hosted setting from Rocket.chat or we include instructions for running your own scalable instance through sloppy.io.